TheDBStern/sicb2018/README.md

-# Sequence alignments and expression data for:
-#'Phototransduction gene expression and evolution in cave and surface crayfish
+# Sequence alignments and expression data for:  Phototransduction gene expression and evolution in cave and surface crayfish

 Species Key
 CCRYP - Cambarus cryptodytes